nuree-cit/linux-project-load-balancer/README.md

-# Linux Assignment 3 Part 2
+# Linux Project - Load Balancer

 This assignment will help you to set up two droplet servers with a load balancer.